Zum Inhalt springen

 cargo run --release -- setup

-This launches an interactive wizard to configure:
+Launches an interactive wizard to configure:

 • Where skills should be synced (global, workspace, or both)